Insects for food. Twelve most delicious insect dishes Eating insects

 Ant eggs

-mopani worms
+Mopani worms

 These insects are eaten in Botswana, South Africa and Zimbabwe.
 In general, caterpillars are traditionally consumed all over the world.
 However, these blue-green spiny caterpillars are prized for their high protein content.
 Mopani worms are dried in the sun or smoked.
 Served with sauce or stew.
-This African exotic has a mild buttery taste.
+This African exotic has a soft, buttery taste.

 Grasshopper

-silkworm pupae
+Silkworm pupae

-water beetle
+Water beetle

 Scorpion

-Weevil larva
+Weevil beetle larva

 Ants

 Ants are eaten in Australia, Colombia and Thailand.
-Australian Aborigines wait until the insects grow to the size of a grape and eat them raw as sweets.
+Australian Aborigines wait until the insects grow to the size of grapes and eat them raw as sweets.
 Colombians eat their fat-assed ants like popcorn or peanuts.
 In Thailand, they prefer to fry red ants along with eggs and add them to salads.

 Tarantula